mjordan/larkm/README.md

 larkm uses a JSON configuration file in the same directory as `larkm.py` named `larkm.json`.
 Copy the sample configuration file, `larkm.json.sample`, to `larkm.json`, make any changes you need, and you are good to go.

+If you want to put your configuration file in a different location, create an environment variable `LARKM_CONFIG_FILE_PATH` that contains the abolute path to the config file.
+Larkm will check this environment variable first, and if it is not set or is set an is empty, will use the default location described above.

 The config settings are:

 * "default_naan": the Name Assigning Authority Number to use if none is supplied when an ARK is created.